scholarships for military children, spouses, and veterans

 Amount: $5,000

-The Wings Over American Foundation scholarship was created to provide financial relief to spouses as well as dependent children of all U.S. Navy personnel that are active duty, retired, honorably discharged, or deceased.
+The Wings Over American Foundation scholarship was created to provide financial relief for spouses as well as dependent children of U.S. Navy Aviation personnel that are on active duty, retired, honorably discharged, or deceased.

 Awardees are selected based on scholastic merit, financial need, and community service involvement.
 The mission of the scholarship fund is to help spouses and children of military personnel to pursue educational dreams and ambitions.